byronmurg/vtml/docs/documentation/forms.md

 And some HTMX specific ones which I will give a brief explanation of.
 - hx-trigger: Trigger on a focusout event (when the focus leaves this form)
 - hx-post: POST to this address.
-We're using `$__form_ajax` which is a special variable attached to all forms.
-It simply resolves to the ajax route which in this case would be `/ajax/update_text`.

 Finally there is the `v-ajax` attribute which disabled the usual added attributes.